Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Conclusion

 \section{Conclusion}

-In this paper, we have presented merged amplitude encoding, a method that computes the sum of $n$ edge activations in a single circuit execution using $\lceil\log_2(n(d+1))\rceil$ qubits, reducing the number of circuit executions by a factor of $n$ relative to sequential evaluation at the cost of 1--2 additional qubits.
-The merged and original architectures are mathematically equivalent [Eqs.~\eqref{eq:sum_identity}--\eqref{eq:Sj_recovery}].
-Our numerical experiments across 10 network configurations, three noise conditions, and 16 random seeds reveal no statistically significant performance difference between the independently initialized merged circuit and the original under any condition tested (Table~\ref{tab:sig_summary}).
+Merged amplitude encoding reduces the circuit executions of CCQKAN by a factor of $n$ for only 1--2 additional qubits without measurably degrading trainability---the central empirical finding of this work.
+Concretely, the method computes the sum of $n$ edge activations in a single circuit execution using $\lceil\log_2(n(d+1))\rceil$ qubits and is mathematically equivalent to the original sequential evaluation [Eqs.~\eqref{eq:sum_identity}--\eqref{eq:Sj_recovery}].
+Our numerical experiments across 10 network configurations, three noise conditions, and 16 random seeds reveal no statistically significant performance difference between the independently initialized merged circuit and the original under any condition tested (Table~\ref{tab:sig_summary}), with small effect sizes (mean rank-biserial $|r| \leq 0.33$) that bound any potential degradation.
 With parameter transfer, the merged circuit achieves significantly lower loss under ideal conditions (Table~\ref{tab:sig_ideal}), though this advantage diminishes under realistic noise.
-On MNIST binary classification, all variants achieve near-perfect accuracy (Table~\ref{tab:mnist}); on the more challenging 10-class OvA task, Original and Red-I achieve comparable test accuracies of 53--78\% with no significant difference in any configuration (Table~\ref{tab:mc_wilcoxon}), confirming that the equivalence holds on a task with genuine discriminative power.
+On MNIST binary classification, all variants achieve near-perfect accuracy (Table~\ref{tab:mnist}); on the more challenging 10-class OvA task, Original and Red-I achieve comparable test accuracies of 53--78\% with no significant difference detected in any configuration (Table~\ref{tab:mc_wilcoxon}), consistent with the trainability preservation observed in the synthetic experiments.